totoberni/LSE-DA101/README.md

 └── README.md                    # This file
 ```

-## Database Schema and ERD Diagrams

-### Initial Data Tables (tableMaking.sql)
+## Initial Data Tables

-The initial schema creates two tables to match the structure of the CSV files:
+The project starts with two data source tables and creates a combined analysis table:

 ```
 ┌───────────────────┐           ┌───────────────────┐